ryan-brazeal-ufl/RubPyxRobot/docs/index.md

 ***Below are lists of the components that need to be 3D printed and/or purchased in order to build your very own RubpyxRobot.
 If you don't have access to a 3D printer, check out [3D Hubs](https://www.3dhubs.com/) to find someone near you who can possibly help with the 3D printing.***

+These instructions make use of a standard computer (Windows, Mac, Linux) and a cabled ethernet network (created using an inexpensive network router) to remote login to the Raspberry Pi computer and operate the RubpyxRobot.
+However, if a keyboard, mouse, and monitor are plugged directly into the Raspberry Pi computer, it can be logged into directly. **This is a potentially confusing part of the current project, but don't be alarmed as it's easily overcome with a little bit of reading and practice!**

 **3D Model of the Rubik's Cube Machine**
 1. Trimble SketchUp 2017 - [RubpyxRobot_3D_Model.skp](https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/3D_parts/RubpyxRobot_3D_Model.skp)